 Hello, I'm Mike Hackard.
 I lead Hackard Law, a law firm that focuses on significant estate, trust and elder financial abuse litigation in California.
-I'm the author of the new book Alzheimer's, Widowed Stepmothers & Estate Crimes, available on Amazon in March 2019.
+I'm the author of the new book Alzheimer's, Widowed Stepmothers & Estate Crimes, now available on Amazon.

 Muhammad Ali was larger than life.
 At the time of his death three years ago in 2016 at the age of 74, he was known for his humanitarian work, his deep religious conviction, his opposition to the Vietnam War, and his remarkable boxing career for which he was known to many as "The Greatest of All Time."